hanscappelle/windfoil-wind-finder-android-app/README.md

 ### 1.4

-- (bug) removing not found locations from cache
+- (bug) removing not found locations from cache fixed

 ### 1.3